hydro-project/hydroflow/book/example_4_neighbors.md

 ```
 The [unique](./surface_ops.gen.md#unique) operator removes duplicates from the stream to make things more readable.
 Note that `unique` does not run in a streaming fashion, which we will talk about more [below](#strata-and-epochs).

-The remaining code runs the graph on example edge data.
 There's
-also some extra code there, particularly `flow.serde_graph().expect(...).to_mermaid()` which lets us
+also some extra code here, `flow.serde_graph().expect(...).to_mermaid()`, which tells
+Hydroflow to
 generate a diagram rendered by [Mermaid](https://mermaid-js.github.io/) showing
-the structure of the graph:
+the structure of the graph, and print it to stdout.
+You can copy that text and paste it into the [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/) to see the graph, which should look as follows:

 ```mermaid
 flowchart TB